-- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - This Committee makes recommendations to the Academic Senate. - Plans/Reports: Annual summary of goals and accomplishments to Academic Senate; Distance Education Handbook. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - Recommendations made to College Council and District International Education Committee.
+Approvals for Study Abroad are made by the Board of Trustees.
+Changes to International Student policies and procedures are made by the U.S. government. - The District International Education Committee has final approval over all changes to policies and procedures. - Authority to form task forces and workgroups related directly to committee charge. - Plans/Reports: TBD. - Committee Approval Process: Consensus.

-The Committee will meet at least once per month during the academic year.
+The District International Education Committee will meet once per month during the academic year (Required attendees: Chair, Dean).